ryan-mcclue/unsw/comp3311/week7.md

 1NF all values must be atomic (so no arrays)
 2NF all non-key attributes depend on key

-3NF no attributes depend on non-key attributes (so cannot have key ABC and B->C; therefore possible update anomalies) BCNF may not preserve functional dependencies
+3NF all non-key attributes depend on key attributes BCNF may not preserve functional dependencies and cannot have key ABC and B->C; therefore possible update anomalies)